Isidro Gomá y Tomás: Cardinalate

 Gomá was created Cardinal-Priest of San Pietro in Montorio in the consistory of 16 December 1935 by Pius XI.
 Gomá participated in the conclave of 1939, which elected Pope Pius XII.
-Gomá died in 1940.
+Gomá died on 9 April 1940.

 However, Spain then underwent much commotion because of the Spanish Civil War, which greatly stressed Gomá, who was in charge of protecting his diocese.
-During the war, which broke out on July 17, 1936 between the left-wing Republicans and the right-wing Nationalists, led by Francisco Franco and his National Movement, Gomá firmly sided with the Nationalist faction.
-For Gomá, the Nationalist cause was not only a military victory was but also a moral and religious crusade.

-Gomá's beliefs were religious but also deeply political.
+During the war, which broke out on July 17, 1936, between the left-wing Republicans and the right-wing Nationalists, led by Francisco Franco and his National Movement, Gomá firmly sided with the Nationalist faction.
+His beliefs were religious but also deeply political.
 He supported Franco's vision for Spain, which included the establishment of a nationalist, Catholic and traditionalist state that would uphold the teachings of the Church and suppress any ideologies that threatened the established social order.
 That vision aligned with Gomá's belief that Spain should remain a confessional state, where Catholicism would be the state religion, with any deviation from it being suppressed.

-Gomá saw the Republican forces, which included left-wing, socialist and anti-religious elements, as threatening to the Catholic Church and Spanish society.
-In contrast, he viewed the Nationalists as defenders of traditional Catholic values and the Spanish monarchy, which he believed would restore order and defend the role of Catholicism in Spain.
+Gomá became "an intermediary between the Nationalist government, the Vatican, and the Spanish clergy and bishops, among others."